enzo-project/enzo-dev/doc/manual/source/parameters/starform.rst

     The fraction of the rest-mass energy of the stars created which is returned as UV radiation with a quasar spectrum.
 This is used when calculating the radiation background.
-Default: 5e-6
+Default: 5e-6 ``StarFeedbackKineticFraction`` (external)
+    Only valid for ``StarParticleFeedback`` method = 13.
+If set to a zero or positive value between 0.0 and 1.0, this is the constant fraction of energy injected in kinetic form.
+If set to -1, then a variable kinetic fraction is used that depends on local gas density, metallicity and resolution.
+See Simpson et al. 2015 for details.
+Default 0.0 ``StarMakerExplosionDelayTime`` (external)
+    Only valid for ``StarParticleFeedback`` method = 13.
+If set to a positive value, energy, metals and mass from the particle are injected in a single timestep that is delayed from the particle creation time by this amount.
+This value is in units of Myrs.
+If set to a negative value, energy, mass and metals are injected gradually in the same way as is done for ``StarParticleFeedback`` method = 1.
+Default -1.

 Molecular Hydrogen Regulated Star Formation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^